Alpha-2 adrenergic receptor: Effects

-The α_{2}-adrenergic receptor is classically located on vascular prejunctional terminals where it inhibits the release of norepinephrine (noradrenaline) in a form of negative feedback.
+The α_{2}-adrenergic receptor is classically located on vascular prejunctional terminals where it inhibits the release of norepinpehrine (noradrenaline) in a form of negative feedback.
 It is also located on the vascular smooth muscle cells of certain blood vessels, such as those found in skin arterioles or on veins, where it sits alongside the more plentiful α_{1}-adrenergic receptor.
 The α_{2}-adrenergic receptor binds both norepinephrine released by sympathetic postganglionic fibers and epinephrine (adrenaline) released by the adrenal medulla, binding norepinephrine with slightly higher affinity.
 It has several general functions in common with the α_{1}-adrenergic receptor, but also has specific effects of its own.
 Agonists (activators) of the α_{2}-adrenergic receptor are frequently used in anaesthesia where they affect sedation, muscle relaxation and analgesia through effects on the central nervous system (CNS).

 In the brain, α_{2}-adrenergic receptors can be localized either pre- or post-synaptically, however the majority of receptors appear to be post-synaptic.
-For example, the α_{2A} adrenergic receptor subtype is post-synaptic in the prefrontal cortex, where these receptors strengthen cognitive and executive functions by inhibiting cAMP opening of potassium channels, thus enhancing prefrontal connections and neuronal firing.
+For example, the α_{2A} adrenergic receptor subtype is post-synaptic in the prefrontal cortex, where these receptors strengthen cognitive and executive functions by inhibiting cyclic adenosine monophosphate (cAMP) opening of potassium channels, thus enhancing prefrontal connections and neuronal firing.
 The α_{2A}-adrenergic agonist, guanfacine, is now used to treat prefrontal cortical cognitive disorders such as attention deficit hyperactivity disorder (ADHD).